cofl/Cofl.Util/doc/Get-FilteredChildItem-reddit-post.md

 If you're still here, all the way down at the bottom, thanks for sticking with me the whole way through that!

+I also want to give a special thanks to /u/lordicarus, who provided insightful comments that led to some great improvements in how the cmdlet behaves, such as accepting files.

+If you want to give it a try, it's available either in source on GitHub, or from the PowerShellGallery in the [Cofl.Util](https://www.powershellgallery.com/packages/Cofl.Util/1.2.0) module version 1.2 or higher.

-TL;DR: [`Get-FilteredChildItem`](https://gist.github.com/cofl/52816571c805161c75ac44dfc8634a93) emulated `.gitignore` files' patterns to arbitrarily match large file hierarchies.
+TL;DR: [`Get-FilteredChildItem`](https://github.com/cofl/Cofl.Util/blob/master/src/Cofl.Util/GetFilteredChildItemCmdlet.cs) emulated `.gitignore` files' patterns to arbitrarily match large file hierarchies.